How your premiums may be affected by changes in restrictions.

 What's changing with health insurance premiums?

-The government considered plans to stop private health insurers from offering products with restricted cover for clinical categories except hospital psychiatric care, rehabilitation and palliative care.
+The government considered plans to stop private health insurers from offering products with restricted cover for clinical categories except for hospital psychiatric care, rehabilitation and palliative care.

 Yet many of us have cover with restrictions.
 In fact, roughly 25% of Australians that have hospital cover buy a policy that has some form of restriction that impacts a clinical category outside of hospital psychiatric care, rehabilitation and palliative care.